We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Poverty definitions and thresholds

 Data source: Poverty thresholds are from Households Below Average Income 2021/22, Department for Work and Pensions.
-Minimum Income Standard thresholds are based on the Minimum Income Standard (MIS) for London, Trust for London 2022.
+Minimum Income Standard thresholds are based on the Minimum Income Standard (MIS) for London, Trust for London 2022, in April 2024 prices.
 Destitution in the UK 2022, JRF

 Next estimated update: May 2025